karellopez/docker_workshop_template/workshop/index.md

 # Welcome!

 Hello everyone and welcome to this MEG QC tutorial.
-MEG QC is a python based pipeline for quality control of MEG data, it was developed within the Oldenburg university in the Applied Neurocognitive Psychology Lab (ANCP Lab).
+MEG QC is a python based pipeline for quality control of MEG data, it was developed as Evgeniia Gapontseva's Master Thesis (2023) within the Oldenburg university in the Applied Neurocognitive Psychology Lab (ANCP Lab).

 * [Link to GitHub](https://github.com/ANCPLabOldenburg/MEGqc)